elotroalex/chiens/_texts/translation.md

 - {:.sp} The Woman Reciter.

 - {:.pr.i} The cutlasses fall.
 What a harvest.
 That is not sugarcane on the ground.
 These are not banana trunks.
-Bloodstreams and skulls yawn like coconuts.
+The blood streams, the skulls yawn like coconuts.
 Here is the sun.
 Here is the blood.
 Here are the flies.

 - {:.sp} The Man Reciter.

 - {:.pr.i} The hill bursts with yells.
-Corpses pile up by the breadfruit trees.
+Corpses roll down to the foot of breadfruit trees.

 - {:.sp} The Woman Reciter.

-- {:.i2} The ravine bursts with corpses.
+- {:.i2} The ravine sprouts corpses.

 - {:.sp} Half Chorus.

-- {:.i2} They knived our hamstrings.
+- {:.i2} They cut our hamstrings.

 - {:.sp} Half Chorus.